-Extracurricular Activities Program, cont.

-Lasallian Youth Masque Drama Club National Honor Society PJAS

-Built upon the Lasallian virtues of faith, service, and community, Lasallian Youth is a worldwide service organization sponsored by the de La Salle Christian Brothers.
+Lasallian Youth admissions events in the spring, such as Spring Open House.
+At the end of their freshmen year, these students are invited to become Viking Ambassadors.
+Masque Drama Club Lasallian Youth National Honor Society PJAS Built upon the Lasallian virtues of faith, service, and community, Lasallian Youth is a worldwide service organization sponsored by the de La Salle Christian Brothers.
 Central Catholic's group is networked with similar groups in the Lasallian schools on the East Coast.

-Campus Ministry also organizes school-wide prayer services and celebration of the Sacraments.
-Students are invited to assist in leading the school in daily prayer, to be lectors, altar servers, and Extraordinary Ministers of Communion, as well as assisting with vocal and instrumental music when the school gathers for worship.
+5 Campus Ministry also organizes school-wide prayer services and celebration of the Sacraments.
+Students are invited to assist in leading the school in daily prayer, to be lectors, altar servers, and when the school gathers for worship.
 Visits to other faith communities, such as those at Heinz Chapel and Temple Rodef Shalom, help students to understand and respect the diversity of Pittsburgh's communities of faith.

+Extraordinary Ministers of Communion, as well as assisting with vocal and instrumental music